nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- Yes - they're sending them down to a secret base on the Hrakert Rift.
 	- They couldn't.
 They had lost contact with the science facility.
 	- They awoke a creature which fed on the kolto.
-- Replay paazak -> 1 time -> le mec va redire triche
+- Replay Pazaak -> 1 time -> le mec va redire triche
 - Teleport back to Ebon
 	- Jolee (7/8)
 		- So when did you go to Kashyyyk?